 Keiko is made up of 稽 kei/kangaeru which is a bit of an anachronism for thinking or contemplating.
 The second word in the compound is 古 ko/furui which means something old.
 Keiko refers to examining what came before us in a profound manner.

 Our practice is, therefore, a sacred thing.
 It doesn't mean you can't have light-hearted moments in training of course.
-I am not trying to weight all of this down with pure existential material.
+I am not trying to weigh all of this down with pure existential material.
 There are laughter and jokes in a traditional Japanese dojō of course.
-Many sensei have excellent senses of humor.
+Many instructors have excellent senses of humor.
 What becomes lacking as history goes on is the absence of mental training.
 Our lives are filled with distractions from ourselves and spiritual progress now more than ever.

-Poverty of attention.
+The poverty of attention.

 The internet itself gives rise to this problem of distraction and ease of abusing others.
 It is now that we must be even sharper with our awareness.
-The amount of information itself also causes a deficiency of attention.
+The amount of information these days causes a deficiency of attention.
 Our attention is a valuable resource.
 As Nobel prize winner, Herbert Simon said, "A wealth of information creates a poverty of attention."
 We do not have an endless supply of attention.

-Web sites like Instagram, Facebook, Youtube, search engines and even Wikipedia can be helpful, but without a strict sense of time management, and self-control they become a distraction and eater of precious moments of our attention.
+Web sites like Instagram, Facebook, Youtube, search engines, and even Wikipedia can be helpful, but without a strict sense of time management, and self-control they become a distraction and eater of precious moments of our attention.
 Engaging in endless discussions or post-reading or drilling down through suggested videos and content distracts us and also creates a deficiency of attention.
 We must be careful.

 We have no time to think about it next week or month.
 Our shortcomings need to be reigned in and examined now.
 Our hearts and emotions need to be reflected on now.
 Not having enough attention on inner selves is a road to trouble.